-Building Climate-Resilient housing in the Sahel: a Sustainable Housing Revolution
+Building Climate-Resilient Housing in the Sahel: A Revolution Using Traditional Knowledge

 2024 LOCAL ADAPTATION CHAMPIONS AWARD NOMINEE

 In West Africa’s Sahel region, communities are on the frontlines of climate change, grappling with extreme heat, destructive storms, and increasing desertification.
 These challenges are not just environmental—they threaten livelihoods, homes, and lives.
 With temperatures soaring and seasonal storms growing in intensity, the need for resilient housing has never been greater.
 Many rural areas, particularly in Burkina Faso, Mali, Senegal, and Ghana, are vulnerable to these climate shocks, leaving countless families at risk.
-The traditional housing structures, often made from flimsy materials, cannot withstand the impacts of climate change, pushing these already vulnerable communities further into poverty.
+Many of the current housing structures, often made from flimsy materials, cannot withstand the impacts of climate change, pushing these already vulnerable communities further into poverty.

 A Local Solution: Harnessing Tradition and Innovation